alexcg1/shell-clipboard-aliases/README.md

 ## yy, pp, gcpp

-I created a couple of shell aliases to fix this:
+I created some shell aliases to fix this:

 * `yy` copies something to the clipboard
 * `pp` pastes the clipboard contents